The above is a GREAT poster set sold by Really Good Stuff! Here is the link:

 Identifying patterns of organization is not the final goal ~ the final goal is for students to internalize the various text structures to improve nonfiction reading comprehension and expository writing organization.

 When teaching nonfiction, think of before reading (assessing and building content knowledge), during reading (supporting and monitoring comprehension) and after reading (evaluating, extending, and transferring content knowledge) activities.
-Here are some of my favorites:
+Here are some:

 Teach the Text Structure – Read above.

 K-W-L Chart – K (what I know), W (what I want to know), L (summarize what I learned).
 This activity helps activate background knowledge, while building background knowledge for peers.
 From their background knowledge, students can come up with a list of questions of what they would like to learn.
 Synthesizing takes place when they write what they have learned.

 Skimming and Scanning – This is a necessary skill to quickly find the most important information in a text.
 Have students work in pairs to skim and scan the nonfiction text features (title, headings, glossary, maps, charts, bold faced words, etc.), and have the students read only the first and last paragraphs.
 Ask what they think the text or chapter will be about.
 Have students write down questions/comments in one column, and facts they have quickly just learned in another column.
 What will be the important points in the text or chapter?
 (Teachers may ask in what section certain information would be found.
 This will help assess critical thinking.)